Deep ocean minerals

-Sea water and holistic nutrition
+Seawater and holistic nutrition

-Sea water has a long history of therapeutic use, referred to as "Thalassotherapy" it originates from the Greek word "Thalassa."
+Seawater has a long history of therapeutic use, referred to as "thalassotherapy".
 Both Greeks and Romans used the therapeutic effects of seawater for relaxation, regeneration, and stimulation.
-Books on the healing power of seawater first appeared in the 17th century, and until the early 20th century, seaside holidays were considered both therapeutic and recreational.

 In 1897, René Quinton published the first comprehensive scientific thesis advocating the medical use of seawater in his book, Seawater Organic Matrix, 1904.
 He discovered the similarity between the nutrient profile in microalgae ocean water and our blood nutrient profile.
 He noted that the ratios of minerals in both fluids were similar, with the exception of sodium chloride, which he adjusted.
 Quinton selected seawater from regions that also contained microalgae.